SovereignCloudStack/standards/Decisions/scs-0311-v1-publishing_method_for_metering_data.md

 whichever system the CSP runs would be responsible for polling the metering API in a frequency sufficient to capture all data with sufficient granularity.

-### pushing Daisies

-We will send all new data as fast as we can reconcile there origin and in a simple manner to a defined sink.
-A CSP only has to implement its own method for sending to a sink if it is not already supported.

 # Open questions

-What is necessary to extend the availability of sending to various sinks?
+- What is necessary to extend the availability of sending to various sinks?
-How does the configuration look like that is needed to push to a sink from the same type that will be already implemented?
+- How does the configuration look like that is needed to push to a sink from the same type that will be already implemented?

 # Decision

-We will go the pushing way.
+As we need to support very different time scales of data, the push-based flow is more suitable: it allows the producer of the data, which knows about the interval in which it changes, when to provide new data to the consumer.
+In contrast to that,
+a poll-based flow would need the consumer to know about change intervals, or alternatively poll in the highest change frequency ever expected.

 # Related Documents